PennyLaneAI/qml/datasets_qchem.rst

     +----------------------------+--------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------+

 .. note::
-    This data is only available for molecules with basis sets that require 20 or lesser qubits.
+    This data is only available for molecules with basis sets that require 20 or fewer qubits.

 Samples data
 ~~~~~~~~~~~~~

-Samples data obtained the optimized variational circuit with available Hamiltonian groupings.
+Samples data obtained from the optimized variational circuit with available Hamiltonian groupings.

 .. rst-class:: docstable
     :widths: auto